Roundtable on Sustainable Palm Oil

 What Certification Criteria Do We Follow to Become RSPO Certified?

 Palm oil producers become certified by going through a strict verification process to ensure they are operating within the guidelines outlined in the Roundtable on Sustainable Palm Oil’s Principles and Criteria for Sustainable Palm Oil Production document.
-Accredited Certifying Bodies investigate palm oil producers interested in becoming certified to ensure they are in compliance with these guidelines and their approval can be withdrawn at any time if a palm oil producer infringes on these rules and standards.
+Accredited Certifying Bodies investigate palm oil producers interested in becoming certified to ensure they are in compliance with these guidelines.
+Their approval can be withdrawn at any time if a palm oil producer infringes on these rules and standards.

 Every company in a supply chain that uses RSPO certified chemicals or products is audited to prevent overselling and the blending of certified palm oil with non-sustainable, non-certified palm oil products.
-If there are no violations found, the RSPO certified chemicals and products that are moved through an approved supply chain can be labeled with the RSPO Trademark, making them readily identifiable as RSPO certified sustainable palm oil products.
+If there are no violations found, the RSPO certified chemicals and products that move through an approved supply chain can receive a label with the RSPO Trademark, making them readily identifiable as RSPO certified sustainable palm oil products.

-The RSPO’s Principles and Criteria are revised every five years to ensure fair working conditions for laborers, protect peoples’ land and rights, prevent the clearing of primary forests, and conserve wildlife on palm tree plantations.
+Every five years, The RSPO revises its Principles and Criteria to ensure fair working conditions for laborers, protect peoples’ land and rights, prevent the clearing of primary forests and conserve wildlife on palm tree plantations.
 Once a company receives its RSPO certification, it will need to undergo an annual audit to ensure it is continuing to comply with the Roundtable on Sustainable Palm Oil’s Principles and Criteria.
-The initial certification evaluation is repeated every five years.
+The RSPO repeats the initial certification evaluation every five years.

-The concern consumers have about how the goods they buy are made is increasing.
+There is an increasing concern from consumers about how companies are sourcing and making the goods they buy.
 An ever-growing number of shoppers want to know that the items they purchase were made without harming the environment or society.
-When someone buys RSPO certified chemicals or products, the person knows they were made using sustainable production methods that didn’t create ill-effects in the areas where they were produced.
+When someone buys RSPO certified chemicals or products, the person knows these items were made using sustainable production methods that didn’t create ill effects in the areas where these companies produced them.

 What Acme-Hardesty Products Are Available as RSPO?

-A division of Jacob Stern & Sons, Inc., Acme-Hardesty Co. has been in business for more than 70 years.
+A division of Jacob Stern & Sons, Inc., Acme-Hardesty Co. has been in business for more than 80 years.
 Both Acme-Hardesty and our parent company are firmly committed to providing our clients with renewable and sustainable products.
-We have an established sustainability program that covers more than the products we import and sell, it also covers the way our supply chain works as well as the raw materials that are used to make the products we purchase and sell.
+We have an established sustainability program that covers more than the products we import and sell.
+It also covers the way our supply chain works as well as the raw materials that are used to make the products we purchase and sell.

 In 1980, we were proud to be a pioneer in the green revolution by importing and selling bulk and packaged palm oil-based oleochemicals from Malaysia and Indonesia.
-Our supply chain consists of world-class companies that manufacture their products from renewable and sustainable sources exclusively.
-While we continue to add new products to our product mix, we remain focused on sourcing green, renewable, natural, and sustainable products that will satisfy the needs of our valued clients.
+Our supply chain consists of world-class companies that exclusively manufacture their products from renewable and sustainable sources.
+While we continue to add new products to our product mix, we remain focused on sourcing green, renewable, natural and sustainable products that will satisfy the needs of our valued clients.